-A candidate who is registered in the Law Society of Upper Canada’s Lawyer Licensing Process may only provide, without a licence, legal services in Ontario under the direct supervision of a licensed lawyer in one of the following three circumstances:
+A candidate who is registered in the Law Society of Ontario’s Lawyer Licensing Process may only provide, without a licence, legal services in Ontario under the direct supervision of a licensed lawyer in one of the following three circumstances:

 (1) The candidate is serving under an approved Articles of Clerkship;

 (2) The candidate is enrolled in the Law Practice Program (“LPP”) and is currently engaged in his/her work placement term; or

 (3) The candidate is serving under an approved Supervision Agreement.

 Candidates who have completed the Experiential Training Program (either by completing Articles or the Law Practice Program), or have been approved for an exemption from the Experiential Training Program requirement, and have not yet been called to the bar are absolutely prohibited from providing legal services that are normally provided by a lawyer and from holding themselves out as a lawyer until they become licensed to practise law in Ontario as a barrister and solicitor.

 Candidates who are in those circumstances listed above and wish to provide legal services under the direct supervision of a licensed lawyer (including appearing before Ontario courts and tribunals) pending their call to the bar may do so by filing a Supervision Agreement.
 The Supervision Agreement must be accompanied by a letter of request from the candidate, and must be filed at least 10 days before the date that the candidate intends to begin providing legal services pursuant to the Supervision Agreement.